HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 * The web has a **broad torso**.
  * The top 10k origins constitute roughly two-thirds of traffic: 64% of traffic on mobile.
 * The web has a **long tail**.
- * 3M origins in top 98% on Android vs. 1.8M on Windows.
+ * 3M origins in top 98% on Android versus 1.8M on Windows.
  * The tail is about twice as long on Android as Windows.
 This is most likely attributable to the larger number of mobile devices and users, compared to desktop.

-#### Traffic to a site from mobile vs. desktop (CrUX)
+#### Traffic to a site from mobile versus desktop (CrUX)

-*Could a website reason about their expected mobile vs. desktop traffic distribution?*
+*Could a website reason about their expected mobile versus desktop traffic distribution?*

 It's hard to predict, because the distribution between mobile and desktop will vary greatly based on the site.
 Furthermore, it heavily depends on the industry category (e.g. entertainment, shopping) and whether the site has native apps, and how aggressively native apps are promoted etc.